JuliaImages/Images.jl/doc/core.md

 old-timers) by surprise.
 Moreover, most image file formats, cameras, and graphics libraries such as Cairo use "horizontal-major" storage of images, and have the color dimension first (fastest).
-This therefore necessitates a permutation of the dimensions of the raw data array.
+The native Image type---which allows arbitrary ordering of the data array---permits you to use this raw representation directly, but when using plain arrays you need to permute the dimensions of the raw data array.

 The convention that a `m x n x 3` array implies RGB is also problematic for anyone doing 3d imaging, and can result in hard-to-find bugs when the third dimension